crazycapivara/deckgl/README.md

 ### Tooltip template Syntax

 The tooltip string is a so called "mustache" template in which variable names are identified by the double curly brackets that surround them.
-The variable names available to the template are given by deck.gl’s `pickingInfo.object` and vary by layer.
+The variable names available to the template are given by deck.gl’s [picking info object](https://github.com/visgl/deck.gl/blob/master/docs/developer-guide/interactivity.md#the-picking-info-object) and vary by layer.

 See [mustache](https://github.com/janl/mustache.js) for a complete syntax overwiew.